Online Master of Science in Information Systems

 This course provides an integrated approach to system analysis and design processes.
 Students will explore advanced topics to evaluate and select system development methodologies and design system solutions.
 The role of effective interpersonal communication techniques and integration practices with users and user systems is emphasized.

-This course examines the structure and operation of digital computers in the context of the enterprise solutions.
-Emphasis will be placed on strategies to select, deploy, integrate and administer platforms or components to support the organization's computing infrastructure.
-Topics include the framework and strategic trends essential to the administration of hardware, services provided by the operating system and computer interaction.
+This course examines the structure and operation of digital computers in the context of providing data and infrastructure security.
+Emphasis will be placed on strategies to select, deploy, integrate and administer modern computing environments to support the organization's overall security posture.
+Topics include hardware components of modern computing environments and their deployment in compliance with applicable cybersecurity laws and policies.

 This course covers the concepts, issues, principles and techniques for managing organizational data resources.
 Topics include the strategic information requirements of organizations, modeling those requirements using conceptual data modeling techniques, verifying the structural characteristics with normalization and converting the conceptual data models into physical databases.
 Emphasis will be placed on the application and strategic use of database systems.

 This course is an integrative capstone course for the Master of Science in Information Systems program.
 Students will examine and address real-world projects and problems and apply project management techniques to create practical solutions.
 The course takes an integrative and senior management approach to address the integration of a broad range of technologies inclusive of databases, security, networking, computer infrastructure and human computer interaction.